moejolloy/de-terrific-totes-project/README.md

 - Runs on push to main or triggered manually on Github's actions page (Can only be run from the **main** branch).
 - First runs the same testing code from Makefile for a final validation check.
-- Once all the validation passes it runs the processes required to seamlessly deploy our code infrastructure:
+- Once all the validation passes it runs the processes required to seamlessly deploy the code infrastructure:
-	- Connects to AWS using credentials from to the Github repository secrets page.
+	- Connects to AWS using credentials from the Github repository secrets page.
-	- Creates a terraform state file on S3.
+	- Creates a terraform **.tfstate** file on S3.
 	- Initialises terraform and runs `terraform apply` using the database and warehouse credentials from the Github repository secrets page.

 [(Back to top)](#table-of-contents)